County zoning board approves two projects; denies feedlot variance

 Several area neighbors spoke in opposition to the project due to smells, environmental impacts and other concerns.

 The board voted to deny the variance application stating that the county zoning regulations applied to all.
-Since they didn’t approve the variance, they did not consider the special use permit application.
+Since they didn’t approve the variance, the property remains in violation of the zoning and county regulations prohibit issuance of a special use permit when there are existing violations, according to Charity Yonker, county planning director.

 If Birke opts to appeal the decision, he can appeal to the County Commission or district court.